Meet Senior Sergeant Sharon Bird. She joined the WA Police Force as a Cadet in 1988, only three weeks after she finished high school.

 "I came in with the skills of being an accomplished horse rider, also having a licence to drive and train pacers positioned me well for later spending over 5 years in the Mounted Police Section, which provided me with some wonderful overseas opportunities and experiences."

-Sharon joined WA Police as she had a strong desire to help others and contribute to the community in some way and still feels like she is achieving that 28 years later.
-Throughout her career, Sharon has also had three children and so had to juggle shift work, between both herself and her husband (also a serving WA Police officer) and find suitable part time roles available for her rank.
+Sharon joined the WA Police Force as she had a strong desire to help others and contribute to the community in some way and still feels like she is achieving that 28 years later.
+Throughout her career, Sharon has also had three children and so had to juggle shift work, between both herself and her husband (also a serving WA Police Force officer) and find suitable part time roles available for her rank.

 “I was pregnant with my third child when I was promoted to Senior Sergeant and, after 17 months off on leave I became the first part time Senior Sergeant after the executive created a part time position enabling my return to work.”